opentofu/opentofu/rfc/20240513-static-evaluation/module-expansion.md

 # main.tf
 module "mod" {
         for_each = {"us" = "first", "eu" = "second"}
-        source = "./mod"
+        source = "./my-mod-${each.vakue}"
         name = each.key
-        providers {
-          aws = provider.aws[each.value]
 }
-}
 ```

-Each "instance" of "mod" will need it's own provider configuration, which is currently only specified as part of "mod" and not any "mod instance".
-This problem becomes more complex and problematic when considering nested modules.
+Each instance of "mod" will have a different source.
+This is a complex situation that must have intense validation, inputs and outputs must be identical between the two modules.

+The example is a bit contrived, but is a simpler representation of why it's difficult to have different module sources for different instaces down a configuration tree.

-To solve this, modules which have static for_each and count expressions must be expanded at the config layer.
+If we want to allow this, modules which have static for_each and count expressions must be expanded at the config layer.
 This must happen before the graph building, transformers, and walking.

-TODO Are there any alternatives?
+This document assumes you have read the [Static Evaluation RFC](20240513-static-evaluation.md) and understand the concepts in there.

 ## Current structure and paths

-TODO expound on what the below concepts are and link to the above docs.

-As specified above, the configs.Config struct is a tree linking config.Modules.
-The nodes in that tree are referenced via addr.Module paths (non-instanced).
-The whole process of turning Modules and ModuleCalls into a config tree uses those non-instanced paths.

-The configs.Config tree is then walked and added into a tofu.Graph.
-The nodes in this graph have two different addresses: addr.Module and addr.ModuleInstance.
-The addr.Module paths of the graph nodes are used to look up the corresponding config structures and other operations on the "unexpanded" view of the world.
-The addrs.ModuleInstance paths are built by the module expansion process and are used when operating on the "expanded" view of the world.
+Over half of OpenTofu does not understand module/resource instances.
+They have a simplified view of the world that is called "pre-expansion".

+Relevant components for this document:

+Pre-expansion:
+* Module structure in configs package
+* ModuleCalls structure in configs package
+* Config tree in configs package
+* Module cache file/filetree
+* Graph structure and transformers in tofu package (mixed)
+* EvaluationContext (mixed)

+Post-expansion
+* Graph structure and transformers in tofu package (mixed)
+* EvaluationContext (mixed)

 ## Example represenations:

+Variables and providers have been excluded for this example.

 **HCL:**